Tlahuel (MH834r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Tlahuel (“Hello!” or "A Conjurer") is attested here as a man’s name.
+This black-line drawing of the compound glyph for the personal name Tlahuel (“Hello!” or "A Conjuring Expression") is attested here as a man’s name.
 It shows a man's face in profile, looking toward the viewer's left.
 The man's hair is somewhat unruly.
 Two parallel, curving lines come out of his mouth.

 Description, Credit: